SciImage/zotero-attachment-scanner/others/preference_help.md

 When enabled, the plugin tags items with non-file attachments with the “Non-file attachments” tag.
 Zotero items can have non-file attachments that contain meta-data.

 ### Remove all “PubMed entry” attachments
 When enabled, the plugin removes all non-file attachments whose names are “PubMed entry”.
-These attachements are added by Zotero to items from PubMed and some journals.
+These attachments are added by Zotero to items from PubMed and some journals.

 ### Monitor attachments and update tags
 When enabled, the plugin will perform all checking operations whenever an item or attachment is added or deleted from the library.